QI DAN

 Kombucha is a beverage made from sweetened tea and a SCOBY (symbiotic colony of yeasts and bacteria).
 The yeasts and bacteria act in tandem to create a hostile environment for any other microbial life and to create a tangy, complex beverage for us.
 This process has been refined with mutual evolution for millenia, and it is a time-tested method of food preservation.

-Kombucha is the common term for a beverage made in this manner, and Jun is a dinstinction given to a ferment that is sweetened with honey rather than sugar.
+Kombucha is the common term for a beverage made in this manner.

 IS WHAT YOU MAKE KOMBUCHA?

 Great question!
 Sometimes we’re not sure anymore.
 The fermentation we use is kombucha fermentation, but we have a lot of tricks up our sleeves in terms of blending, aging, and achieving clarity in our products that can make it seem like more of a relative of kombucha than the kombucha on store shelves.
-We wear all of our labels loosley: and “kombucha” is no different.
+We wear all of our labels loosley.
+“Kombucha” is no different.

 WHY DOES THE TEA MATTER?